Management Practices for Engineered Rights of Way Within Leaching or Runoff Groundwater Protection Areas

 make a determination to allow the interim use of a pesticide containing a chemical listed in section

-6800(a) within a ground water protection area, for a period not to exceed three years.
+6800(a) within a groundwater protection area, for a period not to exceed three years.
 The

 Director's determination shall be based on evidence that the available mitigation measures are not